• Home

 64. Anders Wilson

-If you don't want to receive news about a spare place simply remove yourself from the group list on WhatsApp.
-When a space comes up we will simply alert the group with the payment details and its first come first served.
+When an event space comes up we will simply alert the group with the payment details and its first come first served.
 If your name is marked in pink below we need your number for the WhatsApp group.
 Please send it to our DropBox.

 1. Rachel Conway